dexie/dexie-website/docs/Tutorial/Design.md

 1. User code calls db.open();
 2. If database is not present, or an earlier version was present, indexedDB's `onupgradeneeded` event is fired and taken care of by Dexie.
 3. Dexie inspects what version is currently used.
 If no database present, Dexie initializes the last version directly by parsing the stores schema syntax and adding stores and indexes accordingly.
 No upgrade() functions run in this case.
 4. If a previous version is installed, Dexie will filter out the diff between each version and add/remove stores and indexes sequentially.
 So also with any registered upgrader function.
+A new feature in Dexie 3 is that it relies on the installed schema rather than the declared, so the diff will be computed between the actual installed schema and the next version rather than the declared schema of the current version and next version.
+This means two things: First of all that if the declaration of current schema is not in sync with the actual, it does not matter.
+Second, that Dexie can open a new version from on a device with an old version installed also when the old version is not present in the declaration.

 Error handling: If any error occur in any upgrade function in the sequence, the upgrade transaction will roll back and db.open() will fail.
 This means that data will under no circumstances be left half-upgraded.